Greetings

 Takao Onoye

-Deputy Executive Director of iLDi, Executive Vice President at Osaka University
+Deputy Executive Director of iLDi, Executive Vice President at the University of Osaka

 This project focuses on utilizing data from various aspects of daily life.
 To promote such activities, it is imperative to create a system that not only uses personal data with the consent of the individual but also provides safeguards to protect the data.